 yyy = a three-RA-character string.

 (Note: Any data description having a CAID beginning with “Z” is not available from a MACAO and may not be uniquely identified within the CCSDS domain.
 Therefore, users of these descriptions are responsible for the necessary associations between any data described by these descriptions and the descriptions themselves.)

+Note: In addition to the CAID defined in this specification each CCSDS Agency, and all persons acting in any identified roles, are also assigned a globally unique, persistent, ISO OID.
+This is described in reference [12].

 2.2 Control Authority Organization’s Responsibilities

-The Control Authority organization’s responsibilities performed by the CCSDS Secretariat and MACAOs are detailed in the following subsections.
+The Control Authority organization’s responsibilities performed by the SANA and MACAOs are detailed in the following subsections.

-2.2.1 The CCSDS Secretariat’s Responsibilities
+2.2.1 The SANA CA Agent Responsibilities

-The CA Agent discharges the following responsibilities of the CCSDS Secretariat:
+The CA Agent discharges the following responsibilities of the CCSDS SANA:

 1. Ensure availability of all CCSDS data descriptions, i.e., those with CAID = “CCSD”.